MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementManagedDevice.md

 ### -DeviceActionResults
 List of ComplexType deviceActionResult objects.
 This property is read-only.
-To construct, see NOTES section for DEVICEACTIONRESULTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEVICEACTIONRESULTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceActionResult[]